-ACADEMIC POLICIES FOR GRADUATE THEOLOGY Graduation
+ACADEMIC POLICIES FOR GRADUATE SCHOOL OF THEOLOGY

+Graduation

 Candidates for degrees must make written application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.
-They must also meet with the Chair of the Graduate School of Theology during this same time to schedule the comprehensive examination.
+They must also meet with the GST program director during this same time to schedule the comprehensive examination.